Signup

 Hidden Fields in a website embed

-1. When you use Hidden Fields, they are included automatically in your typeform embed code.
-Once you've added them when creating your typeform, click on the Share panel.
-Then, click Advanced.
+1. When you use Hidden Fields, they're included automatically in your form embed code.
+Once you've added them when creating your form, click on the Share panel.

-4. A pop-up will appear and you can see in the code that it includes the information you added to your Hidden Fields.
+6. A pop-up will appear with your embed code and your Hidden Fields will be populated with the information you've added in step 4.
 Click Copy, to add it to your clipboard, and then use it on your site.

 Click on the dropdown where it says Embed your typeform with and select from a list of popular website builders to view specific embedding instructions.